cyanide-burnout/Click-a-Tool/README.md

 Client library uses HTTP interface of ClickHouse to interact with.
 It is more preferable to use MessagePack format to pass data to.
 The library uses zlib compression.
 Since ClickHouse uses strict form of data, there are helper functions to make some data fields in strict format.

-The library also can provide limited support of RowBinary.
-You can use if when you really understand what are you doing or have a need such as for example to pass UUIDs. :)
+The library also provides support of RowBinary.
+You can use if when you really understand what are you doing or have a need such as for example to pass UUIDs or Decimals, because in case of RowBinary ClickHouse doesn't do type check.

+Typical use of the library is a batch propagation of data that is accomulated in Tarantool to ClickHouse.
+Due to lack of supported MessagePack types we moved our code to use RowBinary.
+SELECT queries can use MessagePack by using converting functions on ClickHouse side.

 Please read details of HTTP interface here: https://clickhouse.com/docs/en/interfaces/http/ \
 And supported formats: https://clickhouse.com/docs/en/interfaces/formats/